Simple and complex renal cysts in adults

 - Harvard Medical School

 Renal cysts result from genetic or nongenetic processes and occur in a variety of diseases in adults and children.
-The most common causes of radiologically evident renal cysts in adults are simple renal cysts, which will be discussed here; autosomal dominant polycystic kidney disease (PKD); and acquired cystic disease in patients with end-stage renal disease (ESRD) after several years of dialysis, particularly hemodialysis.
+The most common causes of radiologically evident renal cysts in adults are simple renal cysts, which will be discussed in this topic review; autosomal dominant polycystic kidney disease (PKD); and acquired cystic disease in patients with end-stage renal disease (ESRD) after several years of dialysis, particularly hemodialysis.
 (See "Renal manifestations of autosomal dominant polycystic kidney disease" and "Course and treatment of autosomal dominant polycystic kidney disease" and "Acquired cystic disease of the kidney in adults".)

 Smaller cysts, usually <1 cm in diameter, also occur in medullary sponge kidney, autosomal recessive PKD, and autosomal dominant interstitial kidney disease (previously called medullary cystic kidney disease).
-(See "Medullary sponge kidney" and "Autosomal recessive polycystic kidney disease in children" and "Autosomal dominant interstitial kidney disease (medullary cystic kidney disease)".)
+(See "Medullary sponge kidney" and "Autosomal recessive polycystic kidney disease in children" and "Autosomal dominant tubulointerstitial kidney disease (medullary cystic kidney disease)".)

 Other unusual causes of renal cysts in adults are von Hippel-Lindau disease, tuberous sclerosis complex, and nephronophthisis.
 (See "Clinical features, diagnosis, and management of von Hippel-Lindau disease" and "Renal manifestations of tuberous sclerosis complex", section on 'Renal cysts' and "Genetics and pathogenesis of nephronophthisis", section on 'Pathogenesis'.)